Joaxin/PinsfloraLangs/jp/jp-introduction/jp-basic-grammar.md

 ### The Question Marker

 Adding question marker **か** at the end will make the affirmative \(positive\) sentence into question.
-If the sentences end in ～です, it’s easy to formulate questions by using ～ですか。
+If the sentences end in ～です(to be), it’s easy to formulate questions by using ～ですか。

 | Positive | Question |
 | :--- | :--- |